wodoame/python-notes/README.md

-# Learn_Python
+# python-notes
-A repository holding python notes
+A repository holding python notes, I use it as a reference when I have forgotten something.